 Confident: I sold 200 copies of my self-published book in its first year and it is regularly reordered by two independent bookstores in my community.
 My previously published book enjoyed three printings in one year from a small press.

 The Difference: Words like “expert,” “bestseller,” “hit,” and others are a bit like adjectives.
 They sounds like fluff.
 If a book sells five copies at a local indie bookstore, sure, it can end up on their bestseller list, especially if your book has a regional tie-in to the region or if you recently did an event at the store.
 But that’s quite a different level of bestseller than what Stephenie Meyer gets to write on her resume.
-Use words like this sparingly, and be really specific as to what they mean in your case.
+Use words like this sparingly in your query letter author bio, and be really specific as to what they mean in your case.

 Caveat: I often tell people to look at the copy on the back of book jackets when they’re crafting their queries.
 That’s about the length and tone that you’re aiming for when you write the meat of your pitch.
 However, book jackets can get away with adjectives and buzz and blurbs and all that hype because they’re actually trying to make someone go to the cash register and buy the book.

-When I look at queries, I care more about the story you’re pitching to me than how you’re pitching (check out my evergreen article on How to Write a Simple, Compelling Query), but I would greatly prefer a writer who falls on the confident side of the fence rather than the bombastic.
-If you’re having the opposite issue, and you tend to undersell yourself when you present projects, look at the confident examples again and see if you can’t take more of a stand for you and your writing when you pitch.
+When I look at queries, I care more about the story you’re pitching to me than how you’re pitching (check out my evergreen article on How to Write a Query Letter), but I would greatly prefer a writer who falls on the confident side of the fence rather than the bombastic.
+If you’re having the opposite issue, and you tend to undersell yourself in your query letter author bio, look at the confident examples again and see if you can’t take more of a stand for you and your writing.
 Either way, remember: we want to be sold.
 We just don’t want the sweaty-handshake-used-car-salesman hardball sell.
 Nor do we want the looking-at-your-feet-and-mumbling sell.
 We want the simple, compelling, concise, and thoughtful pitch that comes from your confidence in your work!